axel-osoft/sc-load1/README.md

 ## Sponsors

 *attrs* would not be possible without our [amazing sponsors](https://github.com/sponsors/hynek).
-Especially those generously supporting us at the *The Organization* tier and higher:
+Especially those generously supporting us at the *The Organizatxion* tier and higher:

 <!-- sponsor-break-begin -->